 Genji co-founded the Latin/Jazz/Hip Hop/Disco band Groove Collective, co-producing their six albums, traveling the world on numerous tours and receiving a Grammy Nomination for Best Contemporary Jazz Album for the album People People Music Music.
-In the early days Groove Collective played at many of the favorite NYC downtown clubs like Nell’s, Tramps, Irving Plaza, Wetlands, knitting Factory as well as at David Macuso’s famous loft parties securing their place in the New York underground dance music scene.
-As a touring musician Genji has played many of the major Jazz Festivals and hundreds of clubs around the world.
-In the studio he has also worked with Masters at Work, Digital Underground, Chucho Valdez, Indie Arie, Rick Derringer, and Bob Power.
-On drums he backed up Tupac for MTV Live Jams (voted #2 live rap performance for two consecutive years).
-For the Red Hot+ series he played drums with Pharaoh Sanders, Ramsey Lewis, Digable Planets, Last Poets, Don Cherry, Tony Williams, Natalie Merchant, Lester Bowie and Duncan Sheik.
-Among many others he has performed live with The Sugar Hill Gang, Rahzel, Pharcyde, Branford Marsalis, Fred Wesley, Ultra Nate, Lisa Shaw, Carlos “Patato” Valdes, Jody Whatley and Bernie Worrell.
-He has shared the bill with James Brown, The Ohio Players, Tito Puente, Dave Mathews, Maceo Parker, Bad Brains, Isaac Hayes, BB King, Wide Spread Panic and many others.
+In the early days, Groove Collective played at many of the favorite NYC clubs like Nell’s, Tramps, Irving Plaza, Wetlands, Webster Hall, Knitting Factory, as well as at David Mancuso’s famous loft parties, securing the band’s place in the New York underground dance music scene.
+Over his career, Genji has performed at major jazz festivals and venues around the world, and worked in the studio with Masters at Work, Digital Underground, Chucho Valdez, Curtis Mayfield, Tom Browne, Rick Derringer, and Bob Power, among others.
+On drums, he played with Tupac Shakur for MTV Live Jams (voted #2 live rap performance) and for the Red Hot+ series with Pharaoh Sanders, Ramsey Lewis, Digable Planets, Last Poets, Don Cherry, Tony Williams, Natalie Merchant, Lester Bowie, and Duncan Sheik.
+Among others, he has performed live with The Sugar Hill Gang, Rahzel, Pharcyde, Branford Marsalis, Fred Wesley, Ultra Nate, Lisa Shaw, Carlos “Patato” Valdes, Jody Watley, and Bernie Worrell.
+Genji has also shared the bill with people such as James Brown, The Ohio Players, Tito Puente, Dave Mathews, Maceo Parker, Bad Brains, Isaac Hayes, BB King, and Wide Spread Panic.

 Genji is known for creating music across a wide range of styles with an emphasis on grooves and moods, covering sounds both eclectic and accessible.
 It has given him the opportunity to work on projects that call for electronica, funk, ambient, hip-hop, house, jazz, Latin, afrobeat, punk, pop, soul, and folk.
 Genji’s solo releases include the electronic album Censorsh!t as well as the ambient project Baby Winter with keyboardist/composer Barney McAll.
 His original compositions and drumming have been featured in full-length films such as Liberia: An Uncivil War, Comedian (Jerry Seinfeld), Undefeated (John Leguizamo), Jezebel, Brutal and in national ad campaigns for American Express, Diet Pepsi, and Tylenol among others.